 - a) Volunteer screening serves two main purposes: - To create and maintain a safe environment; and - To ensure inappropriate match between volunteer and task - b) Why Screen?
-Any organization that provides programs to vulnerable people has an obligation to appropriately screen people who for them, including volunteers. - Screening is not only the right thing to do; it is legally required under the principle of "Duty of Care."
-Hockey Canada Directive - c) Determining the Risk.
+Any organization that provides programs to vulnerable people has an obligation to appropriately screen people who for them, including volunteers. - Screening is not only the right thing to do; it is legally required under the principle of "Duty of Care." - Hockey Canada Directive - The Hockey Canada Board of Directors ratified the following recommendation in 2010: Effective 2011-2012 all Minor Hockey Associations and leagues, under the direction of their Branches, are to have a documented screening process. http://cdn.agilitycms.com/hockey-canada/Hockey-Programs/Safety/Speak-Out/Downloads/criminal_record_search_eng.pdf - c) Determining the Risk.
 As a matter of policy, all volunteer positions will be examined in light of the relevant factors to determine the degree of risk involved.
 When there is a doubt as to the degree of risk, a position should be categorized as "high risk."
 Volunteers and employees who are active in more than one capacity should be screened for the position with the highest level of risk.
 When a person moves from a position with a low level of risk to a position of high risk, appropriate screening will be carried out for the new high-risk position.
 More information is available within the position Risk Matrix. - d) Job Descriptions.
 Clear and precise position descriptions have been developed for each position within the Association and mentioned in this document. - e) Recruitment.
 When the KMHA post notices for volunteer positions, the advertisement indicates that screening is part of the application process.
 Advertising that there is a screening process in place demonstrates that our Association takes the personal safety of children entrusted in their care seriously and sends the message to undesirables that they need not bother to apply. - f) Applications.
 KMHA utilizes application forms that include required contact information.
 If the volunteer position requires other screening measures (medical exam, driver's record, police records check, coaching/training certification), the application form will ask for permission to do so. - g) Interviews.
 It is recommended that when KMHA conducts interviews to provide an opportunity for the applicant to speak to their background, skills, interests, and availability, and also to explore any doubts about the suitability of the applicant.
 It is recommended that Interview Committees be made up of a minimum of 3 people selected by the President, and who do not have a "conflict of interest".